During a recent date, a hotel rooftop pool bar was the choice of venue. We had an amazing view with our secluded table sunk slightly into the pool.

 Digital menus are much easier to maintain.
-Menu’s can be edited directly from the phone saving costly reprint and re-design.
+One can easily edit the menu directly from the phone saving costly reprint and re-design.

-The menu is published using the app avoiding the need for menu design software.
+The app helps to publish the menu avoiding the need for menu design software.

 The venue manager can cross-sell specials and meal add-ons.
 Items that meet dietary requirements can be clearly communicated and identifiable.
-Overstocked items can be discounted and this can be updated to the entire restaurant, ensuring every patron benefits from the up-to-date menu.
+Overstocked items can be discounted and this can be updated to the entire restaurant, ensuring every patron benefits from the up-to-date menu for restaurants, and hotels.

 Guests are able to read the menu how they want, with a few taps they can see vegan burgers or salads as a digital menu works dynamically, grouping items as per a diner’s choice.